When choosing a local moving company, this is what we look for.

 - Get Referrals – Most local movers have a base set of clients they continually work with for commercial needs.
 Places like storage facilities and consignment stores rely on these services for moving things out of units/stores and into houses.
 If a mover cannot or will not give a list of residential and commercial referrals, this is a red flag to move on.

-- Thorough Walk through – A good mover will do a walk through before they offer any prices on the move.
+- Thorough Walk-through – A good mover will do a walk-through before they offer any prices on the move.
 It is very hard to estimate the volume of a move over the phone.
-The walk through should also be very thorough and take a decent amount of time.
+The walk-through should also be very thorough and take a decent amount of time.
 This is the time to show which items need to be wrapped and what items need to be boxed.
 In addition, the mover should be telling you what corners will be covered and what areas they have concerns with larger pieces of furniture.
-In addition, be prepared to also tell the mover what items you want donated and disposed of, no point in moving things you’re not going to keep.
+In addition, be prepared to also tell the mover what items you want to be donated and disposed of, no point in moving things you’re not going to keep.

 - Don’t pay a deposit – For a local move, you should not have to pay any deposit, all payment is due at delivery.
 In our experience, a mover collecting a deposit before a moving date means the mover has to rent a truck and that means they are not a full-time mover.
 This can also result in not having a mover on moving day, and having lost the cash deposit.
 If a local move needs a deposit, then you should reconsider.

-- Identifies Extra Fees – These can happen from a variety of situations.
+- Identifies Extra Fees – These can happen in a variety of situations.
 Like an apartment on the 7th floor, an unloading point that is not accessible, narrow hallways that items cannot fit down, so on and so forth.
-Needless to say, these exceptions are never ending, but they are predicable and the movers know them!
+Needless to say, these exceptions are never-ending, but they are predictable and the movers know them!
 Always ask if there are any logistical problems that could result in extra fees.

 - The Moving Contract – Never sign a blank or generic moving contract, this needs to have specifics and all the key details.
 This could be a moving scam.
 Bottom line, if it is not on the contract don’t expect it to be done.
 Moving is a rough and labor-intensive industry, so it is not wise to expect them to do more than their contract was agreed on.
 Below are the three key terms and their expectations that come with them for moving contracts.